ikukonakano/DH110/README.md

 ### Revisions

-Based off of these feedbacks, I created a revised High Fidelity Prototype.
+Based on these feedbacks, I created a revised High Fidelity Prototype.
 These revision included:
 * the feedback from above
-* the addition of the "learn" task that gives users more information on hunger as sustainability issue.
+* the addition of the "learn" task that gives users more information on hunger as a sustainability issue.

-**Find the full, FINALIZED high-fidelity protoype [here](https://www.figma.com/community/file/1179485618889678407)**
+**Find the full, FINALIZED high-fidelity prototype [here](https://www.figma.com/community/file/1179485618889678407)**

 Below is the High Fidelity wireflow, meant to give an overarching view of the prototype (not give a detailed look at any one page):

 <img width="549" alt="Screen Shot 2022-11-29 at 10 18 50" src="https://user-images.githubusercontent.com/56706104/204632030-53a4c7ab-0617-46c5-a59c-82679bed5408.png">

-Please save the above image for a fullview of the wireflow.
+Please save the above image for a full view of the wireflow.

 **Find the full revision history [here](https://ikukonakano.github.io/DH110/Assignment07/)**